Hengle/Nexus-Security.github.io/content/posts/2016-09-09-hidden-hotel-miami-mystery-11371-mod.md

 Use boosters

 If you have a problem with a level, use search tools.
 Boosters help you find hidden objects!
 Lanterns can show you the location of highlighted objects.
 The clocks give you extra time.
 The keys reveal the location of 3 objects.
-Speed ââcameras allow you to see all objects for a few seconds.
+Speed cameras allow you to see all objects for a few seconds.
 Play all search modes

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 **MOD TYPE: Unlimited Money + Stars + Energy**